RubixML/ML/README.md

 ```

 ### K-d Neighbors Regressor
-A fast implementation of [KNN Regressor](#knn-regressor) using a K-d tree.
+A fast approximating implementation of [KNN Regressor](#knn-regressor) using a K-d tree.
 The KDN Regressor works by locating the neighborhood of a sample via binary search and then does a brute force search only on the samples in the neighborhood.
-The advantage of K-d Neighbors over KNN is speed and added variance to the predictions (if that is desired).
+The main advantage of K-d Neighbors over KNN is speed and added variance to the predictions (if that is desired).

 ##### Supervised  | Persistable | Nonlinear